-Cultural Diversity Week is Victoria’s largest multicultural celebration, featuring a week-long program of festivals and events in metropolitan and regional areas.
+Cultural Diversity Week is Victoria’s largest multicultural celebration, featuring an exciting program of festivals and events across metropolitan and regional areas.

-Proudly presented by the Victorian Multicultural Commission, with support from the Victorian Government, the week invites Victorians to embrace each other’s cultural heritage and join in the celebrations.
+Proudly presented by the Victorian Multicultural Commission, with support from the Victorian Government, the Week invites Victorians to embrace and celebrate our cultural diversity.

-Cultural Diversity Week is held annually in March to coincide with the United Nations Day for the Elimination of Racial Discrimination and Harmony on March 21.
+The Week is held annually in March to coincide with the United Nations Day for the Elimination of Racial Discrimination and Harmony on 21 March.

-Since the traditional owners first inhabited the land, Victoria has been built on waves of migration.
+Since the traditional owners first inhabited the land, Victoria’s cultural diversity has continued to evolve and shape our identity.

 Today, almost half of Victorians were either born overseas or have at least one parent who was born overseas.